How Industry 4.0 Is Changing Quality Assurance

 Analytics

-Analytics are essential in data processing and mostly mean interpreting the data once it’s been collected.
+Analytics are essential in data processing and mostly mean interpreting the data once it has been collected.
 Quality 4.0 also allows for prescriptive analysis, using the data to forecast future activity.
 This way, failures or particular actions can be anticipated, and appropriate solutions can be formulated.

 Scalability